 We primarily use the WhatsApp customer service channel to answer questions from our clients, but also to share the latest information and offers with them.

-We use the channel to increase the reach of our newsletter, but also to offer exclusive deals and raffles just for our WhatsApp subscribers.
+We use the channel to offer exclusive deals and raffles just for our WhatsApp subscribers.

 6. What are the biggest differences for you between Messengers and Social Media, e-mail, and apps?
 What are the advantages of WhatsApp and Co.?